raspberrypilearning/safeguarding-module/en/step_9.md

 1. If the child is at immediate risk, the person responsible for child protection at the venue should contact the police.
 1. Let us know the actions you’ve taken by emailing [safeguarding@raspberrypi.org](mailto:safeguarding@raspberrypi.org){:target='_blank'} or filling in the [online safeguarding form](https://form.raspberrypi.org/f/safeguarding-concern-form){:target='_blank'}.
 1. Treat all information confidentially, sharing only with those who have a right to hear.
-1. If it is not possible to report your concern to the venue, please contact [safeguarding@raspberrypi.org](mailto:safeguarding@raspberrypi.org){:target='_blank'} and a member of the team will advise you.
+1. If it is not possible to report your concern to the venue, please contact [safeguarding@raspberrypi.org](mailto:safeguarding@raspberrypi.org){:target='_blank'} and a member of the team will advise you what to do.

 **Remember**: If you are unsure about a disclosure or need support, you can get in touch with the Raspberry Pi Foundation at any time.